rschristopher/ischristtrue.com/src/modern-views/christianity.md

 !!! danger "Tongues and other Demonic Deceit"
     If we are serious about the gifts of the Holy Spirit, then we should contrast the gutteral nonsense of modern charasmatic churches and instead ask: ***why are you not learning ancient Greek or Hebrew?***

-    The ancient Greek language was the language chosen for the revealed truth that is Christ.
+    The ancient Greek language was the language chosen for the revealed truth that is the new testament.
     Likewise ancient Hebrew was the language of God's chosen people, the language of the old testament.
     The synthesis between Greek and Hebrew gave us the revelation and the fulfillment of prophecy that is Christ Jesus.